W. E. B. Du Bois: After the war

-The most egregious episode during the Red Summer was a vicious attack on blacks in Elaine, Arkansas, in which nearly 200 blacks were murdered.
+The most violent episode during the Red Summer was a massacre in Elaine, Arkansas in which nearly 200 blacks were murdered.
 Reports coming out of the South blamed the blacks, alleging that they were conspiring to take over the government.
 Infuriated with the distortions, Du Bois published a letter in the New York World, claiming that the only crime the black sharecroppers had committed was daring to challenge their white landlords by hiring an attorney to investigate contractual irregularities.

-Over 60 of the surviving blacks were arrested and tried for conspiracy, in the case known as Moore v.
+More than 60 of the surviving blacks were arrested and tried for conspiracy, in the case known as Moore v.
 Dempsey.
-Du Bois rallied blacks across America to raise funds for the legal defense, which, six years later, resulted in a Supreme Court victory authored by Oliver Wendell Holmes.
-Although the victory had little immediate impact on justice for blacks in the South, it marked the first time the Federal government used the 14th amendment guarantee of due process to prevent states from shielding mob violence.
+Du Bois rallied blacks across America to raise funds for the legal defense, which, six years later, resulted in a Supreme Court ruling authored by Oliver Wendell Holmes Jr. Although the victory had little immediate impact on justice for blacks in the South, it marked the first time the federal government used the 14th Amendment guarantee of due process to prevent states from shielding mob violence.

-In 1920, Du Bois published Darkwater: Voices From Within the Veil, the first of his three autobiographies.
+In 1920, Du Bois published Darkwater: Voices from Within the Veil, the first of his three autobiographies.
 The "veil" was that which covered colored people around the world.
 In the book, he hoped to lift the veil and show white readers what life was like behind the veil, and how it distorted the viewpoints of those looking through it – in both directions.
 The book contained Du Bois's feminist essay, "The Damnation of Women", which was a tribute to the dignity and worth of women, particularly black women.

 Concerned that textbooks used by African-American children ignored black history and culture, Du Bois created a monthly children's magazine, The Brownies' Book.
 Initially published in 1920, it was aimed at black children, who Du Bois called "the children of the sun".